How to Plan Your Retirement Income

 Couple smiling and hugging in a kitchen

 When developing a retirement plan, generating income is an important consideration.
-It can be scary to think about giving up a paycheck and trusting your assets will be able to fund the rest of your life, or perhaps beyond.
-Knowing your investments have the ability to provide enough income to cover your expenses—or a portion of your expenses if you have a pension, Social Security, etc.—is key to keeping you from outliving your retirement savings.
+You might feel uncomfortable thinking about giving up a paycheck and trusting your assets will be able to fund the rest of your life, or perhaps beyond.

 A Rounded Approach to Retirement Income

-However, there is more to retirement planning than just looking for how to generate the most income, or even match a typical amount of retirement income.
+However, there is more to retirement planning than just looking for how to generate the most income.
 It’s important to take a holistic approach.
 Consider what you want from your retirement, how you manage your finances, and the types of investments available to help you reach your goals.

 Couple at a ski lodge look at a map of the area outside a ski shop